 Cadence Drills can be incorporated into almost any easy or moderate workout to rehearse movement patterns and develop efficiency.
 The Base Period is an excellent time for this, since establishing fluidity early in the season is easier than correcting entrenched habits later on.

-Cadence drills can include short ILT (individual leg training) and SLF (single leg focus) exercises, longer high-cadence endurance spinning, and sprints for form, speed, and strength.
-Cadence drills are never about producing higher power overall- the goal is developing good form.
-Incorporate them into low-stakes riding or steady state work where they don’t compromise your ability to meet a power target.
+While cadence drills are typically thought of as a base season focus, you can sprinkle these in at any time during your season.
+Cadence drills are never about producing higher power overall—the goal is developing good form.
+Incorporate them into low-stakes riding or steady-state work where they don’t compromise your ability to meet a power target.
 You’ll likely feel awkward at first, but improvements can come quite quickly.
+Here are some of our favorites.

 Cadence Drills in TrainerRoad Workouts